 Annex Proposals on the inclusion of IDN ccTLD in the ccNSO

-A. Membership Definition: It is recommended that the definition in Article 10 (was IX) section 4.a should be updated to maintain the one-to-one correspondence between the IANA Root Zone Database and membership in the ccNSO and IDN ccTLD Managers to become members of the ccNSO.
+A. Membership Definition: It is recommended that the definition in Article 10 (was IX) section 4.a should be updated to maintain the one-to-one correspondence between the IANA Root Zone Database and membership in the ccNSO, while allowing IDN ccTLD Managers to become members of the ccNSO.

 Former Relevant section in the Bylaws (pre October 2016 Bylaw Change)